emer/leabra/examples/hip_bench/README.md

 It is both for optimizing parameters and also testing new learning ideas in the hippocampus.

-# Best Params for AB-AC, Feb 2020
+# Best Params for AB-AC, Dec 2020

-This is the first pass of parameter optimization, starting from original params inherited from C++ emergent `hip` model, and used in the Comp Cog Neuro textbook, etc.
+This is the second pass of parameter optimization, starting from original params inherited from C++ emergent `hip` model, and used in the Comp Cog Neuro textbook, etc.

 Dramatic improvements in learning performance were achieved by optimizing the following parameters and adding the following mechanisms: